-Poland to resume domestic routes on June 1, international flights suspended until June 14 - Kafkadesk
+Poland to resume domestic routes on June 1, international flights suspended until June 14

 Warsaw, Poland – Poland’s national air carrier LOT announced it would resume selected domestic flights on June 1 as the country continues to ease anti-coronavirus curbs introduced more than two months ago.

-Poland’s LOT to resume domestic flights on June 1
+LOT to resume domestic routes on June 1

 Starting next month, passengers will be able to travel on Poland’s busiest air connections, with LOT restarting domestic operations in eight airports across the country: this includes flights between Warsaw and Krakow, Poznan, Wroclaw, Rzeszow, Szczecin and Zielona Gora; as well as a connection between Krakow and Gdansk.